MEGAN MCTAVISH

 Clarity

-• The clarity of a photo (how blurry or clear it is) can make the drawing process easy or difficult.
+• The clarity of a photo (how blurry or clear it is) can alter the end result of the drawing.

-• NO FILTERS - I love a good photo filter, but filtered and blurry images are VERY difficult to use as reference images and rarely produce a good drawing.
+• FILTERS - I love a good photo filter, but filtered and blurry images are difficult to use as reference images and rarely produce a good drawing.

 Special Circumstances

-This reference photo has an Instagram filter, some strong highlights on one face and not many highlights or shadows on the other.
+This reference photo has an Instagram filter, some bright highlights on one face and not many highlights or shadows on the other.

 This reference photo was taken at by a professional photographer.